nickjbrowning/cscs-docs/docs/services/firecrest.md

 Starting early 2025, CSCS has introduced a new version of the API: [FirecREST version 2](https://eth-cscs.github.io/firecrest-v2).

-Version 2 is faster, easier to use, and more efficient in resource management than its predecessor, therefore, if you are new to FirecREST start directly using **version 2** (if available for your platform).
+Version 2 is faster, easier to use, and more efficient in resource management than its predecessor, therefore, if you are new to FirecREST start directly using **version 2**.

+!!! warning "Deprecation notice"
     If you're using **version 1**, we recommend you to port your applications to use the new version.
+    We will communicate soon the exact date of the decomission of version 1 (not before Quarter 4 of 2025).

 === "Version 2"

-    !!!Warning
-        Documentation for version 2 is still work in progress

     For a full feature set, have a look at the latest [FirecREST version 2 API specification](https://eth-cscs.github.io/firecrest-v2/openapi) deployed at CSCS.

-    Please refer to the [FirecREST-v2 documentation](https://eth-cscs.github.io/firecrest-v2/use) for detailed documentation.
+    Please refer to the [FirecREST-v2 documentation](https://eth-cscs.github.io/firecrest-v2/user_guide/) for detailed documentation.

 === "Version 1"